sstur/ck-dragresize/readme.md

 I have implemented this feature in pure JavaScript with no external dependencies.
 It only activates if a Webkit browser is detected and it has been tested in most recent versions of Chrome and Safari on PC and Mac.

-Please, if you notice any bugs, open an issue in the [issue tracker](/sstur/ck-webkitdrag/issues).
+Please, if you notice any bugs, open an issue in the [issue tracker](ck-webkitdrag/issues).

-Feel free to use this in commercial or non-comercial projects and fork and modify it at will.
+This plugin is licensed under the MIT license.
+See LICENSE for further details.